 |St. Simon & St. Jude Church - Jewish Quarter|

 St. Simon & St. Jude Church is set in a peaceful corner of the Jewish Quarter.

-It is a large beautiful church built with a mix of Gothic, Renaissance and Baroque styles.
+It is a large church built in a mix of Gothic, Renaissance and Baroque styles.

-Concerts are held just a few times each month and are organised by the Prague Symphony Orchestra, so the musical standards are excellent.
+Concerts are held just a few times each month.
+They are organised by the Prague Symphony Orchestra, so the musical standards are excellent.

-Of particular note is St. Simon & St. Jude's magnificent organ, which is played during the concerts.
-Its unique sound has drawn famous composers such as W.A.
+The unique sound of St. Simon and St. Jude's magnificent organ has drawn composers such as W.A.
 Mozart and J. Haydn to play at the church.

 St. Simon & St. Jude concerts: Prague concert tickets